 The truth is, you’re probably working on this right now—it’s likely why you’re reading this article!
 You are a hungry FEC owner or operator.
 Or maybe you’re a hungry sales, marketing, or customer success lead at a family entertainment center or event facility.

-You’ll want to consider the following:
+As you plan, you’ll want to consider the following:

 Which holiday party options you’ll offer, plus:

-Which ticked events you’ll offer, plus:
+Which ticketed events you’ll offer, plus:

-If you can’t operate at your normal capacity numbers, consider a creative approach to your traditionally popular holiday events.
-A virtual Cooking Making class with a local bakery via Zoom still has lots of opportunity to draw in an audience, especially in this virtual age.
+If you can’t operate at your normal capacity numbers, consider coming up with a more creative approach.
+Hosting a virtual Christmas cookie baking class with a local bakery via Zoom still has a lot of potential to draw in an audience.

-Before your guests arrive to your facility, be prepared with “Instagrammable” moments and clear calls-to-action on how to share those moments.
-Here are a few ideas:
+Before your guests arrive at your facility, be prepared with “Instagrammable” moments and clear calls to action on how guests can share those moments on social media.

-A postcard with a contest, challenge, or coupon
+A postcard with a contest, challenge, or coupon:

 A QR code linking to your social media